Statistical Learning: Essential Mathematics

 This gives you not just a performance score, but confidence intervals so you know how reliable that score actually is.

-Statistical learning isn’t just academic theory you have to get through before the “real” machine learning.
-It’s a toolkit that makes you better at building models that actually work and that you can trust.
+Statistical learning isn’t just academic stuff you have to sit through before the “real” machine learning.
+It’s what makes you better at building models that actually work and that you can trust.